 “It’s the Web, Stupid.”

 While I have done everything from conventional print design to screen printing to desktop application design my real passion lies with the Web.
 From the moment I first used a Web browser I’ve been hooked.
 I was involved in the Web standards movement in the late nineties and early aughts, building my websites while adhering to standards when it wasn’t cool.
-I spoke out when standards weren’t being followed, and cheered when progress was made toward compliance.
-I started using Opera as my main browser before Firefox even existed because it followed the standards and offered me features impossible in other browsers.
-Things changed.
+I was outspoken when standards were being ignored, and I cheered when progress was made.
 Browsers improved their standards support.
-We won, and when we got what we wanted everyone pretty much gave up on the Web when cooler things arrived — namely mobile applications.
-This was combined with a second punch of the collapse of self-publishing.
-People drifted to social media websites like Twitter and Facebook instead of writing in their own blogs and commenting on others’.
-Eventually, even some browsers gave up on advancing the Web in their shallow attempts at trying to become more popular, shooting themselves in the face in the process as they eliminated what made them different and attractive to their audience in the first place.
+We won the browser wars.
+Things have changed.
+When we got what we wanted we shut down our blogs and diverted our attention toward social media and mobile phone applications.
+This has been disastrous for the Web.

 I’m not guilty of giving up on the Web.
 I saw the phone application gold rush for what it was: a fad.
 However, I’ve been guilty of giving up on blogging.
 In the previous incarnation of this website I wrote that I was going to write about design and my illustrations.
 I didn’t even write much on that because personal issues prevented me from doing so.
 I gave up writing about technology and the Web because I felt as if there were better people out there than me to write about it.
 Now there are few people writing about it at all — especially from a designer’s perspective.
 There needs to be a new Web standards movement.
 I want to resume writing about Web technology in addition to whatever else interests me so I can play my very small part in making that happen.